 - The second longest time (14 minutes) is a page that people find very interesting – and it has been well-optimised for keywords because it is where a lot of people (2.47%) enter my site.
 It also shows me that once they’ve read the info they leave – (93.7% bounce rate) – so I need to edit the info on this page to entice them to visit other pages/posts on my site and not leave.

 - When I scroll right down and look at the pages/posts with the least amount of time – it shows me that I need to make the content more interesting – maybe add more images, use better headings, link to other pages etc.

 Of course "average time on page" is only one factor out of a whole range of stats that give you great insight into how people are entering, moving around and exiting your site.
 But it is a good indication of which pages they find interesting, and which ones they don’t.

 If you don’t have the time or you’re not confident in your writing skills, we can help.
-We provide affordable web Content Copywriting Services and a Content Creation and Distribution Service (regular blogpost and social media updates) for many of our clients.
-Why not give us a call on 1300 554 495 or shoot us an email to find out more.
+We provide affordable web Content Copywriting Services and a Content Creation and Distribution Service (regular blog posts and social media updates) for many of our clients.
+Why not give us a call at 1300 554 495 or shoot us an email to find out more?